2 - Medical

 Treatment

-- Using tweezers if available, grasp the tick where it is attached to the skin.
+- Using tweezers or a tick spoon if available, grasp the tick where it is attached to the skin.
+You may be able to use your fingernails if they are long enough.

 - Pull straight out with steady, even pressure.
 Do not twist or jerk the tick.
 Do not squeeze the tick's body.